-Area 43 is a Registered Charity based in Cardigan, West Wales.
+Area 43 is a Registered Charity, based in Cardigan, West Wales, providing Information & Support to young people between 18-25.
 Founded in 1996.
 We have been at the centre of the Third Sector in West Wales for almost 20 years.
 Working from our Cardigan Information and Support Centre we have managed to scale our services over that time to positively impact on thousands of young people.
 We provide Counselling services to Secondary and Primary schools across Carmarthenshire and Ceredigion and operate one of the largest teams of independent, qualified Counsellors in Wales.

 We are monitored by a voluntary management committee established in 1996 made up of representatives from the local community including Cardigan Town Council.
 The Area 43 Cardigan Information and Support Centre opened full-time at the beginning of September 1997 with Phil Layton as Project Manager.